hydraulic-software/conveyor/guidebook/docs/troubleshooting/troubleshooting-jvm.md

 ## Problems loading native libraries

-Conveyor moves native libraries out of JARS to ensure [a better end-user experience](../configs/jvm.md#jar-stripping).
+Conveyor can move native libraries out of JARS to ensure [a better end-user experience](../configs/jvm.md#jar-processing).
 It's conventional to always try to load native libraries using `System.loadLibrary` first unpacking bundled native code, but some libraries don't do this.

+You have two possible solutions:

+* Set `app.jvm.extract-native-libraries = false`.
+This will cause Conveyor to find and sign any native libraries inside the JARs, allowing your app to extract them to the user's home directory or temp directory at startup.
+It's not ideal because it will litter your user's system with stuff that uninstalls won't clean up, it slows down app startup and it bloats the size of your download.
+But it *is* simple for the developer.
-They may require a custom system property to be set.
-You can do it like this:
+* Provide the right system properties for your third party library to find its native code.
+You can do it using the special `<libpath>` token, like this:

 ```
 app {
     jvm {
         system-properties {
-            my.library.nativePathLib = <libpath>
+            "my.library.nativePathLib" = <libpath>
         }
     }
 }
 ```

 It's often worth reporting these bugs to the upstream projects, so they can use `loadLibrary` first and only try unpacking libraries afterwards.

-!!! tip
-    JAR stripping can be disabled, but then you will face problems with Mac notarization detecting unsigned code inside your JARS.
-Future versions of Conveyor may add support for signing files inside JARs, but this wouldn't fix the user experience problems such as slower startup and littering home directories.

-## FlatLAF doesn't use correct window decorations

-Make sure you're using 2.6+ and that your config is including the JVM enhancements config (`include required("/stdlib/jvm/enhancements/client/v1.conf")`).

-For more details see [problems loading native libraries](#problems-loading-native-libraries).
+We are collecting [such system properties here](https://conveyor.hydraulic.dev/7.0/configs/jvm/#library-sysprops-project) - why not send us a PR.

 ## Big delta updates